-Why?
+What is the sticky substance on your iron?
 Sometimes if you iron an item on a setting that's too hot, you'll melt the material on to the bottom of the iron.
 Then, the next thing you iron gets the residue transferred on to it.

 The best, and quickest, way is to heat the iron to the warm setting, then to rub it with a tightly stretched, damp cotton cloth or towel.
-If that fails, try rubbing the bottom of the iron (when cool) with white toothpaste or bicarbonate of soda, applied with a coarse, damp cloth.
+If that fails, try rubbing the bottom of the iron (when cool) with white toothpaste or baking soda, applied with a coarse, damp cloth.

-Hack?
-Washing machines work hard but are brilliant at harbouring bacteria (see our feature on getting rid of germs for more on that), so giving it a clean will ensure your wash load comes out sparkling and that your washing machine lasts as long as it should.
+Laundry hacks: Washing machines work hard but are brilliant at harboring bacteria (see our feature on getting rid of germs for more on that), so giving it a clean will ensure your wash load comes out sparkling and that your washing machine lasts as long as it should.

 Best washing machines

 Washing machine had it?
 Find the best washing machine for your laundry needs in our buyer's guide.

 Laundry hacks 16: How to stop losing socks in the wash

 The answer to lost socks?
 Laundry mesh bags, which are useful for washing delicate items such as bras.
 Simply put the dirty socks into a mesh bag and they'll all be there at the end of the wash, too.
 Simple.